abjerner/Skybrud.Social.Instagram/basic-display-api/authentication/authentication-page.md

+---
-# Setting up an authentication page
+teaser: See examples for setting up an authentication page in a Razor view.
+---

+# Authentication Page

 When using the **Skybrud.Social.Instagram** package, the `InstagramBasicDisplayClient` helps you with much of the authentication.